Deep embedded clustering of coral reef bioacoustics: Methodology

-Unsupervised clustering methods are frameworks for categorizing data according to their similarities.\cite{BeimannCh4} The performance of each algorithm depends on the validity of its underlying assumptions for a given feature set.
-This section discusses the maximum likelihood class boundaries for Gaussian clusters, then describes the K-means and hierarchical agglomerative clustering algorithms.
+Clustering methods are unsupervised frameworks for categorizing data according to their similarities.\cite{BeimannCh4} This section describes deep embedded clustering for learning the latent feature vectors and forming clusters directly from high-dimensional data.
+For comparison, the Gaussian mixture models, K-means, and hierarchical agglomerative clustering algorithms, common methods that rely on approximations of the input feature vector properties, are also presented.